Ok, so you might be wondering, what is a lab dip exactly?

 Why do you need lab dips?
 To build consistent colors across multiple vendors, materials, and product lines.
 By using a regular palette of color standards, your collection will start to look more cohesive.
 In addition, it will allow your customers to mix and match more items if you share colors across multiple styles or collections.

 Want to know more about how to properly check lab dips?
-Stay tuned for our next post about how to review + comment on your colors to get the best color matching.
+Check out part two to learn how to review + comment on your colors to get the best color matching.